Camber Sands – Your ultimate guide

 The stunning beach of Camber Sands has to be at the top of the list.
 This beautiful sandy beach stretches for miles and is a haven not just for families, but also for a variety of water sports, kite surfers, horse riders, dog owners, photographers, artists, birdwatchers, walkers and so much more.
 At low tide, the sea retreats for up to half a mile leaving behind it shallow pools of water that are much loved by families with small children.
 With the mild climate in the south-east, Camber Sands is popular in every season.

 2. Sand Dunes

 The sand dunes are the most iconic feature of Camber Sands.
 They are the only sand dune formation in East Sussex and although a favourite with children playing in the dunes, they are also an important wildlife habitat for a variety of locally and internationally important animals and plants.
-Part of the dunes lie within a Site of Special Scientific Interest [SSSI] and the remainder are a Site of Nature Conservation Importance [SNCI] The dunes are bound together in places by the deep rooted marram grass and the size of the dunes increases every year.
+Part of the dunes lies within a Site of Special Scientific Interest [SSSI] and the remainder is a Site of Nature Conservation Importance [SNCI] The dunes are bound together in places by the deep-rooted marram grass and the size of the dunes increases every year.
 Their majestic size looms over Camber village and forms a natural flood protection to the village.

 3. Easy to reach location

 The south east of England enjoys a milder, drier climate than much of the rest of the UK which makes it a popular destination for this alone.
 However, Camber Sands is close to the Port of Dover and also just 30 minutes drive from Ashford International Station, making it a great place to visit for European visitors.
 Camber Sands is just 90 minutes drive from London making it a well known day trip destination but also a great weekend retreat too.
 Weekend breaks are highly sought after throughout the year by Londoners and are fondly known locally as ‘DFL’s’ – down from London!